abseil/abseil.github.io/docs/cpp/guides/logging.md

-Any logging that takes place in a registered `LogSink` or in a function called by a registered `LogSink` is sent only to `stderr` and not to any registered `LogSink`s so as to avoid infinite recursion so as to avoid infinite recursion.
+Any logging that takes place in a registered `LogSink` or in a function called by a registered `LogSink` is sent only to `stderr` and not to any registered `LogSink`s so as to avoid infinite recursion.

 ### `stderr` Output {#stderr}